Last updated on 2026-01-21

 Program overview

-The Building Construction Technician program is an accelerated two-year Ontario College Diploma designed to equip students with essential knowledge and skills for a successful career in the building industry.
-This program is delivered over three academic periods (semesters) and emphasizes hands-on learning from day one.
-Students will gain a solid foundation in various aspects of the construction industry, including safety practices, drafting, structure design, and the use of industry-standard computer applications like AutoCAD.
-All practical classes are conducted in the state-of-the-art Algonquin Centre for Construction Excellence (ACCE), which is fully equipped with modern tools and technology.
+The Building Construction Technician program is an accelerated two-year Ontario College Diploma designed to equip students with a solid foundation of knowledge and skills for a lifelong career in the building industry.
+Delivered over three academic periods, this program emphasizes hands-on learning from day one, covering essential aspects of the construction industry, including safety, techniques, and industry trends.
+Students will gain practical experience in a modern lab setting, learning to draft, design structures, and utilize industry-standard computer applications like AutoCAD.
+All practical classes are conducted at the Algonquin Centre for Construction Excellence (ACCE), which is fully equipped with the latest tools and technology.

 Program structure

-• Classes conducted in the Algonquin Centre for Construction Excellence (ACCE) facility.
+- Classes held in the state-of-the-art Algonquin Centre for Construction Excellence (ACCE)

-• Options for students to participate in a co-op version of the program, subject to availability.
+- Opportunity to participate in a co-op version of the program, subject to availability

 Featured Experiences

-The Building Construction Technician program offers several unique features and experiences that enhance the learning journey:
+The Building Construction Technician program offers several unique experiences that enhance the learning process and prepare students for real-world applications:

 Career Options

-Graduates of the Building Construction Technician program can pursue a variety of career paths in the construction industry.
-Some potential job roles include:
+Graduates of the Building Construction Technician program can pursue a variety of career opportunities in the construction industry.
+Here are some potential job roles:

-• Entry-Level Construction Framer: Responsible for framing structures, including walls, floors, and roofs, ensuring they meet design specifications.
+- Entry-Level Construction Framer: Responsible for framing structures, including walls, floors, and roofs, ensuring they meet safety and design specifications.

-• Door and Window Installer: Specializes in the installation of doors and windows, ensuring proper fit and function.
+- Door and Window Installer: Specializes in the installation of doors and windows, ensuring proper fit and function while adhering to building codes.

-• Junior Estimator: Assists in preparing cost estimates for construction projects, analyzing materials and labor costs.
+- Junior Estimator: Assists in preparing cost estimates for construction projects, analyzing project plans and specifications to determine material and labor costs.

-• Assistant Project Manager: Supports project managers in overseeing construction projects, coordinating schedules, and managing resources.
+- Assistant Project Manager: Supports project managers in overseeing construction projects, coordinating schedules, and ensuring compliance with regulations.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.